What to do before, during and the morning after a big night out to minimise the hangover.

 - Pop a pill

-If you wake up with a banging headache, avoid aspirin and ibuprofen; these medications can irritate an already delicate stomach.
+If you wake up with a banging headache, avoid aspirin and ibuprofen; your liver has enough to process without throwing meds into the mix.
 If your stomach is churning, opt for soluble paracetamol, as it gets into your bloodstream quicker.
+Avoid taking paracetamol with tea or coffee: the combination of painkillers, caffeine and alcohol left in your system has the potential to damage your liver.

 - Keep it light